Orange left arrow graphic.Orange right arrow graphic.

 September

 Visit Purple House, an innovative Indigenous-owned and run health service providing mobile dialysis units and remote clinics.
-Visit the Royal Flying Doctor Service and learn of their history and the provision of remote medical care.
+Visit the Royal Flying Doctor Service museum and learn of the provision of remote medical care.
 Visit the Alice Telegraph Station and the School of the Air.
 Board the Ghan and transfer to your compartment.
 Enjoy modern Australian cuisine with regional fine wines.

 6